Bottom Line

 What Remains Unclear About the Light Source

-While Professor Loeb provided a plausible explanation based on satellite glint, the specific characteristics of the light source seen in the video—its trajectory, color, and precise emergence point from behind Mount Mayon—remain unconfirmed by scientific consensus.
+While Professor Loeb provided a plausible explanation based on satellite glint, the exact nature of the light source seen emerging from Mount Mayon remains unconfirmed.
+The video itself is the primary evidence for the sighting.

 Key Points

-- Harvard professor Avi Loeb countered this theory, suggesting the light was likely satellite glint.
+• Harvard professor Avi Loeb suggested the light was likely a satellite glint, not an unidentified flying object.

-- Loeb cited the existence of over 10,000 communications satellites in orbit as supporting evidence for his claim.
+• Loeb cited the existence of over 10,000 communications satellites as supporting evidence for his theory.

 Why It Matters